yiren-jian/LabelHalluc/README.md

 |  1-shot    |    39.38	  |      43.56	  |
 |  5-shot    |    56.78   |      64.99    |

 The reviewer further pointed to experiments on Meta-dataset (Triantafilou et al., 2020, Meta-dataset: A dataset of datasets for learning to learn from few examples.
-ICLR 2020).
+ICLR 2020), which we do not have.

 I believe those are experiments to strengthen one's submission in this area.